What is variant management?

 The aim of variant management is to keep the number of product variants as lean as possible.
 Ideally, this should take place over the entire life cycle of the product and especially in these areas:

 Variant management is particularly important for products that involve greater complexity as the number of variants increases.
-These include cars and electrical appliances, for example.
+These include cars and electrical appliances, among others.

 Below you will find out exactly how variant management affects logistics processes.